veelawson/CHI_Tutorial/README.md

 For humanists, especially researchers integrating computational topic modeling into a mixed qualitative and quantitative methodology, it may be more fruitful to use these measures as guidelines but to rely on domain knowledge and prioritize interpretability to a human reader.

-## What are some common issues I might encounter when working with social media text?
-## A topic modeling workflow